PMoureu/samples-Python-RPS/Tutorial-IUpdater/README.md

 Another approach, about factorizing and centralizing, you can also add the class and functions in a file in RevitPythonShell folder, next to startup.py and init.py, then import only what you need in startup and dialogmanager.
-It takes one file more, but __everything is cleaner__ :
+It takes one file more, but __everything is cleaner__ with many updaters:
 - version-module\updater.py : contains all declarations (class, functions, updater reference)
 - version-module\startup.py : only import and plug functions
 - version-module\dialogmanager.py  : only import and plug functions

-=> Check the whole code for this version : https://github.com/PMoureu/samples-Python-RPS/tree/master/Tutorial-IUpdater/version-module
+=> Check the whole code for this version :

+https://github.com/PMoureu/samples-Python-RPS/tree/master/Tutorial-IUpdater/version-module

 Et voilà !
-Thanks to RevitPythonShell our dynamic updater is ready and we didn't even talk about IExternalApplication, or other weird Revit Addins stuffs.
+Thanks to RevitPythonShell our dynamic updater is ready and we didn't even talk about IExternalApplication, or other weird Revit Addins stuffs, we only have to borrow RPS AddinID for registration.
+I hope these examples could help you to build powerful updaters.

+##Special thanks to :
+- Cyril Cros (MC BIM)
+- Daren Thomas for letting us cast Python spells
+- Jeremy Tammik
+- And ALL Revit/Python contributors